How will the program be maintained?

 How much will it cost for an upgrade?

-Future pricing and upgrade percentages are subject to change at the discretion of KJH Consulting, LLC.
+Future subscription pricing is subject to change at the discretion of KJH Consulting, LLC.

 Is a network version available?

 No. In order to use the program on multiple machines, either a Site or Corporate license is required.
 With either of these licenses, you can install the program on multiple computers.